Mojave Desert: Climate

 Extremes in temperatures throughout the seasons characterize the climate of the Mojave Desert.
-Freezing temperatures as well as strong winds are not uncommon in the winter, as well as precipitation such as rain and snow in the mountains.
+Freezing temperatures and strong winds are not uncommon in the winter, as well as precipitation such as rain and snow in the mountains.
 In contrast, temperatures above 100 F are not uncommon during the summer months.
-There is an annual average precipitation of 2 to 6 in, although regions at high altitudes such as the portion of the Mojave desert in the San Gabriel mountains.
-Most of the precipitation in the Mojave comes from the Pacific Cyclonic storms that are generally present passing Eastward in November to April.
-Such storms generally bring rain and snow only in the mountainous regions, as a result of the effect of the mountains, which creates a drying effect on its leeward slopes.
+It receives annual average precipitation of 2 to 6 in, although regions at high altitudes such as the portion of the Mojave Desert in the San Gabriel mountains may receive more rain.
+Most precipitation in the Mojave comes from Pacific cyclonic storms as they migrate eastwards from November to April.
+Such storms generally bring rain and snow only in the mountainous regions, increasing aridity on the leeward slopes.

 During the late summer months, there is also the possibility of strong thunderstorms, which bring heavy showers or cloudbursts.
 These storms can result in flash flooding.

 The Mojave Desert has not historically supported a fire regime because of low fuel loads and connectivity.
-However, in the last few decades, invasive annual plants such as some within the genera Bromus, Schismus and Brassica have facilitated fires by serving as a fuel bed for fires.
+However, in the last few decades, invasive annual plants such as some within the genera Bromus, Schismus and Brassica have facilitated fires by serving as a fuel bed.
 This has significantly altered many areas of the desert.
 At higher elevations, fire regimes are regular but infrequent.

 Cities and regions

 While the Mojave Desert is generally sparsely populated, it has increasingly become urbanized in recent years.
 The metropolitan areas include Las Vegas, the largest urban area in the Mojave and the largest urban area in Nevada with a population of about 2.3 million.
 St. George, Utah, is the northeasternmost metropolitan area in the Mojave, with a population of around 180,000 in 2020, and is located at the convergence of the Mojave, Great Basin, and Colorado Plateau.
-The Los Angeles exurban area of Lancaster-Palmdale has more than 400,000 residents, and the Victorville area to its east has more than 300,000 residents.
-Smaller cities or micropolitan areas in the Mojave Desert include Helendale, Lake Havasu City, Kingman, Laughlin, Bullhead City and Pahrump.
+The Los Angeles exurban area of Lancaster-Palmdale has more than 400,000 residents, and the Victorville area to its east (also known as Victor Valley) has around 550,000 residents.
+Smaller cities or micropolitan areas in the Mojave Desert include Helendale, Lake Havasu City, Kingman, Laughlin, Bullhead City, Pahrump, and Twentynine Palms.
 All have experienced rapid population growth since 1990.
 The California portion of the desert also contains Edwards Air Force Base and Naval Air Weapons Station China Lake, noted for experimental aviation and weapons projects.

 The Mojave Desert has several ghost towns.
 The most significant are the silver and copper-mining town of Calico, California, and the old railroad depot of Kelso, California.
-Some of the other ghost towns are more modern, created when U.S. Route 66 (and the lesser-known U.S. Route 91) were abandoned in favor of the construction of Interstates.
+Some of the other ghost towns are more modern, created when U.S. Route 66 (and the lesser-known U.S. Route 91) was abandoned in favor of the construction of Interstates.
+CA SR 14, Interstate 15, Interstate 40, CA SR 58, CA SR 138, US Route 95, and US Route 395 are the main highways that traverse the Mojave Desert.